 “Oh, here’s your flashlight back, you big baby!”
 And I bypassed his outstretched arm and tossed the Maglite in his lap.

 I convinced myself that Fat Mac would actually go back to that store and check to make sure I was telling the truth.
-I wouldn’t put it passed him anyway.
+I wouldn’t put it past him anyway.

-Thumbing my nose at the route Mac had me plot, I swing back to the store to ask the clerk what route made the most sense.
+Thumbing my nose at the route Mac had me plot, I swung back to the store to ask the clerk what route made the most sense.
 There was a patrol car parked in front, with an officer topping off his Java for the eve.
-When the clerk finished explaining, the cop seeing my pack on my back asked me how I was traveling the 15 or so blocks I had in front of me.
+When the clerk finished explaining, the cop, seeing my pack on my back, asked me how I was traveling the 15 or so blocks I had in front of me.